core

 transformCallback()

-Transforms a callback function to a string identifier that can be passed to the backend.
+function transformCallback<T>(callback?, once?): numberStores the callback in a known location, and returns an identifier that can be passed to the backend.

 Type Parameters